yext/search-core/docs/search-core.address.md

 ## Address interface

-A type interface with address fields to use in [DirectAnswer.value](./search-core.directanswer.value.md)<!-- -->.
+An interface with address fields to use in [DirectAnswer.value](./search-core.directanswer.value.md)<!-- -->.

 <b>Signature:</b>